-I’ve sewn an Edwardian white muslin and lace blouse for challenge 8 of the Historical Sew Monthly.
+I’ve sewn an Edwardian white muslin and lace blouse for challenge 8 ‘Heirlooms & Heritage’ of the Historical Sew Monthly.

 Here’s my tutorial about how to sew an Edwardian lace yoke.

-The neckline I finished with a hand-rolled hem …
+The neckline is finished with a hand-rolled hem …

-… before I attached the lace yoke with overhanding stitches.
+… before I attached the lace yoke with overhand stitches.
 Here’s a close-up picture of an Edwardian lace yoke.

-Here’s my tutorial how lace insertions were made in the Edwardian era.
-This method I used for the top of the lace insertion.
+Here’s my tutorial about how lace insertions were made in the Edwardian era.
+I used this method for the top of the lace insertion.